Mid May Update: Technicals

-DGB, as the rest of the market, is tied at the hip of bitcoin’s price action.
-If bitcoin embarks on another bull run, DGB can hope for one as well.
-Since that is very unlikely, don’t expect much to change for DGB price-wise in this year.
+NANO, as the rest of the market, is tied at the hip of bitcoin’s price action.
+If bitcoin embarks on another bull run, NANO can hope for one as well.
+Since that is very unlikely, don’t expect much to change for NANO price-wise in this year.
 So 2019 will be a year of boring sideways action with minor bitcoin ignited jumps and slumps.

 The main currency in cryptocurrency markets is Bitcoin and given this, altcoins tend to fuel Bitcoin runs and Bitcoin tends to do the same in return.
 Given this relationship, Bitcoin price movements (or lack thereof) tend to effect altcoin prices.

 When Bitcoin goes up swiftly, it will likely:

 - Suppress or depress altcoins as money flows into Bitcoin;